Martin McCann: Biography

 In February 2011, McCann won the award for best lead actor in a feature film at the 8th Irish Film & Television Awards for his performance as Occi Byrne in Swansong, produced by Zanzibar Films.

-He starred in the Oscar-nominated and BAFTA winning 2014 short film Boogaloo and Graham.
-He also starred in the 2014 short film Magpie, later expanded into the 2015 film The Survivalist in which he starred as 'the Survivalist'.
+He starred in the Oscar-nominated and BAFTA-winning 2014 short film Boogaloo and Graham, as well as the 2014 short film Magpie, later expanded into the 2015 film The Survivalist in which he starred as 'the Survivalist'.
 McCann was nominated for the award for best lead actor in a feature film at the 13th Irish Film & Television Awards for his performance in The Survivalist.

 In 2016, he voiced Bobby Sands in reenactments in the documentary film Bobby Sands: 66 Days.
-In 2016, he also appeared in an episode of the BBC series, The Fall as Alvarez.
+In 2016, he also appeared in an episode of the BBC series The Fall as Alvarez.

-In the 2017 film Maze, depicting the 1983 prison break at HM Prison Maze outside of Belfast, McCann played Oscar, one of the imprisoned IRA officers.
+In the 2017 film Maze, depicting the 1983 prison break at HM Prison Maze outside Belfast, McCann played Oscar, one of the imprisoned IRA officers.
 Also in 2017, actor Woody Harrelson cast Martin McCann in his directorial debut Lost in London.
 This was the first feature film livestreamed direct to cinemas.

 In 2018, he starred in the British thriller Calibre, directed by Matt Palmer.
 He played Marcus, an Edinburgh businessman who takes his friend on a hunting trip in the Scottish highlands.
 The film won the Michael Powell award for Best British Film at the 2018 Edinburgh International Film Festival.
 He was nominated for the award for best actor in film at the 2018 British Academy Scotland Awards for his performance.

 In 2020, McCann starred as Bobby Barrett in the third series of Nordic noir detective series Marcella.

-In 2023, McCann began starring in the BBC1 drama Blue Lights as Stevie Neil, an experienced police officer partnered with a rookie.
+In 2023, McCann began starring in the BBC One drama Blue Lights as Stevie Neil, an experienced police officer partnered with a rookie.

 In 2025, McCann starred in Netflix miniseries Hostage as John Shagan.

 Other

 McCann is a patron of the charity YouthAction Northern Ireland, whose Rainbow Factory School of Performing Arts is a youth arts project in which young people take part in a range of workshops and classes.
+He promotes cultural diversity via the dramatic arts and his character as a man of understanding coming from a “below” class in Northern Ireland in his youth.